 Think you may need corrective jaw surgery?
 If so, it may be because you were born with a birth defect, have chronic jaw or jaw joint pain, have a tumor or pathology affecting the jaw, or have an open bite or protruding jaw.
 There are many problems that can be fixed with corrective jaw surgery.
-However, corrective jaw surgery is normally only recommended after other, less invasive treatments have failed.
+However, corrective jaw surgery (also known as orthognathic surgery) is normally only recommended after other, less invasive treatments have failed.

 Signs You May Need Corrective Jaw Surgery

 There are many reasons someone may need corrective jaw surgery.
 Common reasons include:

 - Speech problems

 - Breathing problems

 - Jaw, chin, and nose misalignment